 Clusters of hotels can also be found near the Indianapolis International Airport, and might be just as convenient location-wise for visitors attending events at Indianapolis Motor Speedway.
-Click here for more information on hotels in the Indianapolis area.
+Click here for a guide to hotels for those traveling to the Indianapolis area.

 Interstates 65, 70 and 74 all meet in the downtown area, while Interstate 465 is the loop highway that circles the city and provides access to the airport (and runs near Indianapolis Motor Speedway).

 The city’s bus service is run by a transit service called IndyGo.
 The authority is currently building a system of three rapid-transit bus lines to better service destinations outside the downtown area.
 A system map can be found here.

 Both Lucas Oil Stadium and Bankers Life Fieldhouse rely on numerous private parking lots and structures in the downtown area for most of their parking inventory.
 Parking passes can be purchased in advance for events via the ParkWhiz service.

 Indianapolis Motor Speedway is surrounded by lots both on the speedway grounds and on nearby blocks.
 Tailgating and camping are popular pursuits for Indy 500 and NASCAR events.
 For more information, click here.

 Even if your reason for coming to Indianapolis is sports travel, the region has so much more to offer.
 Here’s a guide to some of the things to see during your travels in Indianapolis when the sports teams aren’t in action:

 Many of Indianapolis’ cultural attractions are within easy reach of the traveler staying downtown.

 A lot of them can be found at White River State Park, where you can find the Indiana State Museum, Eiteljorg Museum of Native American art, Indianapolis Zoo and, most notably for the sports traveler, the NCAA Hall of Champions (adjacent to the NCAA’s headquarters).